NeuralVDB: High-resolution Sparse Volume Representation using Hierarchical Neural Networks

 As described in Section~\ref{sec:method}, for in-memory random access the NeuralVDB representation of choice, $[\textrm{Hash},5,4,\textrm{NN}(3)]$, combines a standard VDB tree with neural networks for the voxel values only.
 In Table~\ref{tab:random_queries}, we compare the performance of the in-memory random access of $[\textrm{Hash},5,4,\textrm{NN}(3)]$ and $[\textrm{Hash},5,4,3]$, implemented as NanoVDB, by randomly sampling 1M points inside the bounding box of a given volume.
 The NanoVDB results are generated by performing zeroth (nearest neighbor), first-order (tri-linear), and third-order (tri-cubic) interpolation using \texttt{nanovdb::SampleFromVoxels} function object for each random sample.
 The time-complexity of NeuralVDB is a combination of that of NanoVDB's random access tree-traversal, which is identical for the two representations, and the neural network inference applied to a subset of the original sampling points.
-The NeuralVDB random access is more expensive than the nearest neighbor and linear interpolation of NanoVDB, similar to third-order interpolation, but cheaper than pure neural network predictions since it prunes out queries that fall into tiles, i.e. non-voxels.
-All results were measured with a single NVIDIA A40 GPU.
+The NeuralVDB random access is more expensive than both nearest neighbor and tri-linear interpolation of NanoVDB, but similar to third-order interpolation, and cheaper than pure neural network predictions since it prunes out queries that fall into tiles, i.e., non-voxels.